 An aging population, changing job market, and continued demand for more housing are all forces that will shape the Boston region over the next 20 years.
 Increased congestion, stressed transportation infrastructure, and climate change present challenges to the long-term vitality of the region.
 The Boston Region Metropolitan Planning Organization’s (MPO) new Long-Range Transportation Plan (LRTP), Destination 2040, was developed to help the region address these challenges within this changing context.

-Destination 2040 establishes a vision for the region’s transportation system and funds both capital investments and research studies to support that vision.
+Destination 2040 establishes a vision for the region’s transportation system and identifies both capital investments and research studies to support that vision.
 Destination 2040 consists of two volumes: the Needs Assessment, which analyzes the transportation needs of the region, and the plan, which recommends projects and programs to meet those needs.

 Destination 2040 continues the MPO’s practice of setting aside at least half of its discretionary funding for smaller-scale, lower-cost projects that improve mobility and safety for all roadway users, including bicyclists, pedestrians, motorists, and transit riders.
 Destination 2040 includes new funding opportunities for transit modernization, dedicated bus lane infrastructure, and climate resiliency.

 The MPO board considered staff recommendations, federal and state requirements, equity and air quality analyses, financial constraints, and public input before voting to adopt Destination 2040 on August 29, 2019.